tarekmar98/popcorn-palace/Instructions.md

 ### Run the App
 #### Init the docker for the app:
-`docker-compose -f compose.yml up -d`
+- `docker-compose -f compose.yml up -d`

 #### Run the app:
-`./mvnw spring-boot:run`
+- `./mvnw spring-boot:run`

 #### Terminate the app:
-Press 'ctrl + c' in the terminal then enter 'y'.
+- Press 'ctrl + c' in the terminal then enter 'y'.

+#### Terminate the docker and delete the data:
+- `docker-compose -f compose.yml down --remove-orphans`

 ### Run the Tests
 #### Init the docker for the tests:
-`docker-compose -f composeTest.yml up -d`
+- `docker-compose -f composeTest.yml up -d`

 #### Run the tests:
 - There is three classes for tests: **MovieTest**, **ShowtimeTest** and **TicketTest**.<br><br>